-The goal of the BlueSwarm Project is to develop a novel 3D swarm testbed inspired by reef fish schools: An underwater robot collective, with 30+ fully-autonomous miniature (~10cm) robots, that use purely local communication and sensing to demonstrate complex global 3D coordination, inspired by the kinds of complexity that coral reef fish schools achieve.
+The goal of the BlueSwarm Project is to develop a novel 3D swarm testbed inspired by reef fish schools: An underwater robot collective, with 5-30 fully-autonomous miniature (~10cm) robots, that use local communication and sensing to demonstrate complex global 3D coordination, inspired by the kinds of complexity that fish schools achieve.

-The BlueSwarm project has two main thrusts: (a) The development of a underwater robot swarm platform, with miniature (~10cm) but highly maneuverable underwater robots. (b) The development of programming methodologies to create complex global-to-local 3D collective behaviors with minimal agents.
-We combine biologically-inspired concepts with novel actuation and sensing technology.
-This is a new project in the lab.
-See our recent publications and movies for current progress.
+This new project has three main thrusts: (a) The development of an underwater robot swarm platform, with miniature (~10cm) but highly maneuverable underwater robots. (b) The development of algorithms and programming methodologies to create complex global-to-local 3D collective behaviors using implicit coordination. (c) Using BlueSwarm robots to understand fish biomechanics and schooling.
+See our recent publications and movie links below for current progress.

 FUNDING: ONR Science of Autonomy, Wyss Institute, Amazon ML Research Award.